 Wolfwalkers premieres on Apple TV+ December 11th, 2020

-From the Kilkenny based studio of Cartoon Saloon, the creative force behind The Secret of Kells, Song of the Sea and The Breadwinner.
-Wolfwalkers is as beautiful as it is engaging and thoughtful.
-The artistry at play wrapping the audience in a stunning painting that often feels like a living and breathing watercolour.
-Here, there are no CGI tricks, no ultra-real backdrops or effects-laden action.
-Instead, Wolfwalkers is a sublime hand-drawn piece of classic animation, with its adventure-laden story and full-bodied characters sitting centre stage.
-In a journey that beats with the importance of diversity, humanity and acceptance.
-While at the same time providing a light but equally powerful commentary on the subjugation of Ireland and its cultural heritage under Cromwell.
+From the Kilkenny based studio of Cartoon Saloon, the creative force behind The Secret of Kells, Song of the Sea and The Breadwinner, Wolfwalkers is a beautiful, engaging and thoughtful slice of folklore and fantasy.
+Here the hand-drawn animation wraps the audience in a living and breathing watercolour, one where there are no CGI tricks and no digital effects action.
+Instead, Wolfwakers places its adventure-laden story and full-bodied characters centre stage in a story of diversity, humanity and acceptance built around the subjugation of Ireland and the destruction of its cultural heritage under Cromwell.